 The tiny apostrophe is actually quite a work-horse in grammar.
 Perhaps, I should liken it to a hummingbird.
 Always around, busy, and cheerful if used correctly.

 SECOND & THIRD: STUDY THE USAGE & STAY FOCUSED

 Here’s my exact point: there are hundreds of articles/blogs/grammar quips written about the Apostrophe and its multiple usages.
-It would be easy — ridiculously so — to become overwhelmed.
-You started with a purpose to learn more about the apostrophe so pick (1) aspect, study the usage, then stay focused on that aspect.
+It would be easy, wow, ridiculously so, to become overwhelmed.
+Start with the purpose to learn more about the apostrophe.
+Pick (1) aspect, study the usage, then stay focused on that aspect.

 Don’t cross your eyes and click off this blog.
-I have no intention of sending you into GRAMMAR doldrums with a list of apostrophe purposes.
+I have no intention of sending you into a GRAMMAR coma.

 One aspect: Plural Possessive (a plural word that needs to show it ‘possesses’ something.)
 The house of Cassey = Cassey’s house; The pencil of the boy = the boy’s pencil.
 Got it.
 Except in the case, we’re talking about plural possession. ****